 Indigenous peoples have resisted the doctrine since its inception and continue to demand its revocation.
 In 2014 Ruth Hopkins, a tribal attorney and former judge wrote to Pope Francis to ask him to revoke the most significant of the papal bulls, the Inter caetera of 1493.
 And in 2016, some 524 clergy aligned with their Indigenous siblings as part of the Dakota Access Pipeline protest and publicly burned copies of the inter caetera.

 The movement for the revocation of the doctrine has been building for years.
 Success may be near.
-In April 2022, Pope Francis met with delegations from Canada’s First Nations, Inuit, and Metis peoples at the Vatican and stated “For the deplorable conduct of those members of the Catholic Church, I ask for God’s forgiveness and want to say to you with all my heart: I am very sorry.” ( Then in July of this year, the pope went to Canada on an apology tour for the devastation wrought by the practice of kidnapping Native children from their families and placing them in residential schools where children were starved, beaten, and prevented from speaking their language and practicing their faith.
+In April 2022, Pope Francis met with delegations from Canada’s First Nations, Inuit, and Metis peoples at the Vatican and stated “For the deplorable conduct of those members of the Catholic Church, I ask for God’s forgiveness and want to say to you with all my heart: I am very sorry.”
+(Then in July of last year, the pope went to Canada on an apology tour for the devastation wrought by the practice of kidnapping Native children from their families and placing them in residential schools where children were starved, beaten, and prevented from speaking their language and practicing their faith.
 It was, as Canada’s Truth and Reconciliation Commission called it, “cultural genocide.”
 Pope Francis described the abuse of these Indigenous children as “a deplorable evil” and “disastrous error.”

 Now the pope needs to complete his penance and move from public apologies to formal revocation of all the papal bulls that sanctioned and supported this “deplorable evil.”
 He and the Catholic Church need to continue that penance by providing practical and financial reparations for the damage that was and continues to be done to Indigenous peoples in the Americas.
 This is what we need to truly honor Indigenous Peoples’ Day.

 Isabelle Gunning is a law professor in Los Angeles, California.
 She is licensed as a practitioner/spiritual counselor by her home church, the Agape International Spiritual Center.
 She is a member of DSA-LA.
-Her last post for RS was about Juneteenth.